CallEmUp/spotifySongAnalysis/README.md

 Following the result of the two-tailed test, it became clear that there was not a statistically significant difference between popularity based key mode, as displayed by the p value of 0.127.
 Therefore, due to the p value being >0.05, we fail to reject the null hypothesis and major key songs are not significantly more popular than minor key songs.

 ## Question 5:
 Energy is believed to largely reflect the “loudness” of a song.
-Can you substantiate (or refute) that this is the case?
+Can I substantiate that?

 For this analysis, which investigates whether the energy of a song reflects its loudness, I performed a scatterplot to visually examine the relationship between energy and loudness, and calculated the Pearson correlation coefficient to quantify the relationship.
 The scatterplot allowed visualization of the relationship between energy and loudness to see if there is a linear trend or any pattern.
 The Pearson correlation coefficient helped in hand with the scatterplot to determine how strongly the energy and loudness metrics are correlated.
 The results are as follows:

 Based on the plot, the scatterplot shows a clear positive relationship between energy and loudness of songs.
 As the energy increases, the loudness also tends to increase.
 The plot displays a dense clustering of points, particularly towards higher levels of energy and loudness, suggesting a strong linear trend in these regions.
 This analysis is backed with the correlation coefficient of 0.775, which further indicates the strong positive linear relationship between the two variables.
 Based on the data provided, energy levels largely reflect the loudness of a song.

 ## Question 6:
 Which of the 10 individual (single) song features from question 1 predicts popularity best?
-How good is this “best” model?

 For this analysis, where the task was to determine which of the 10 song features from question 1 predicts popularity the best, I employed a regression analysis.
 I used linear regression analysis for each of the 10 features to receive R^2 values.
 From the R^2 values, I compared each feature's ability to predict the popularity of a song and identify which feature serves as the best predictor.
 Understanding the feature that most influences song popularity can guide artists and producers in optimizing song characteristics to enhance their appeal.
 However, before the linear regression analysis took place, I removed the outliers within the features based on the basis that an outlier is a value that resides outside the parameters of below Q1 - 1.5IQR or above Q3 + 1.5IQR.
 The results are as follows: